01xJoao/PoolControl-android-java/README.md

 A usar can:

-- See the Temp, pH, and Chlorine
+- See the Temp, pH, and Chlorine of the water
 - Change the values of the sensors